AtanasovAtanas/pb-interactive-csharp/EN/01-Expressions-and-Statements/02-Data-Types.md

 int UserLoginCount;
 ```

-**Snake-case** is another naming convention, which separates words with one underscore character (_) and no spaces, with each element's initial letter usually lowercased within the compound and the first letter either upper- or lowercase as it follows:
+**Snake-case** is another naming convention, which separates words with one underscore character (_) and no spaces, with each element's initial letter usually lowercased within the compound and the first letter either upper or lowercase as it follows:
 ```csharp
 int users_count;
 string first_name;
 ```
-[/slide]

-[slide]
-# Video

-[vimeo-video videoId="341512905" startTimeInSeconds="1720" endTimeInSeconds="3056" /]
 [/slide]